sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 Epi curve of new of cases follows Gaussian Function is defined by:
 >f(x) = a * e^(-0.5 * ((x-μ)/σ)**2)[^4]

-For this reason, in the dataset model I propose total cases will fit to to Logistic function and new cases to Gaussian functions.
+For this reason, in the dataset model I propose total cases will fit to the Logistic function and new cases to Gaussian functions.

 ### Metrics
 The error represents random variations in the data that follow a specific probability distribution (usually Gaussian).
 The objective of curve fitting is to find the optimal combination of parameters that minimize the error.
 Here we are dealing with time series, therefore the independent variable is time.
 In mathematical terms[^4]